-In order to test delay faults, two patterns are required: an initialisation pattern that sets the circuit to a predefined state, and an activation pattern that launches the appropriate transition and propagates the fault effect to a (pseudo-) primary output.
-There are two approaches for the application of pattern pairs to a standard scan design [6-8]: functional justification (also called broadside), and scan shifting (also called skewed-load).
-In the functional justification approach, the circuit response to the initialisation pattern is used as the second pattern.
+In order to test delay faults, two patterns are required, an initialization pattern that sets the circuit to a predefined state, and an activation pattern that launches the appropriate transition and propagates the fault effect to a (pseudo-) primary output.
+There are two approaches for the application of pattern pairs to a standard scan design [17][18][23]: functional justification, also called broadside, and scan shifting, also called skewed-load.
+In the functional justification approach, the circuit response to the initialization pattern is used as the second pattern.
 In order to apply pattern pairs, the circuit is operated two consecutive clock cycles in functional mode after the first pattern has been scanned in.
-In the scan-shifting approach, the second pattern is generated by operating the scan path for one additional clock cycle after the first pattern has been applied.
+In the scan shifting approach, the second pattern is generated by operating the scan path for one additional clock cycle after the first pattern has been applied.
 Since scan shifting may require additional efforts for a consistent clocking scheme beyond the BIST hardware, we will concentrate only on functional justification.
-Another advantage of this approach is the expected limitation of the scan-induced over-testing, as long as the activation pattern is computed by the CUT itself and is not scanned in, like in the scan-shifting approach.
-So, the impact on the yield should be less than in the case of the scan-shifting approach.
+Another advantage of this approach is the expected limitation of the scan-induced over-testing, as long as the activation pattern is computed by the CUT itself and not scanned in, like in the scan shifting approach.
+So, the impact on the yield should be less than in the case of the scan shifting approach.

-There is a wide range of deterministic logic built-in self-test (DLBIST) methods that apply deterministic test patterns and, hence, improve the low-fault coverage often obtained by pseudo-random patterns.
-Very attractive schemes, which require no interaction with the automatic test equipment (ATE) during the test application time, are the test set embedding schemes.
+There is a wide range of deterministic logic BIST (DLBIST) methods that apply deterministic test patterns and hence improve the low fault coverage often obtained by pseudo-random patterns.
+Very attractive schemes, which require no interaction with the ATE during test application time, are the test set embedding schemes.
 These rely on a pseudo-random test pattern generator plus some additional circuitry that modifies the pseudo-random sequence in order to embed a set of deterministic patterns.
-Examples for such techniques are the bit-fixing [9] and the bit-flipping [10, 11] DLBIST schemes.
-The implementation of these schemes includes the mapping of a set of deterministic test cubes to an initial pseudo-random test sequence and the synthesis of the circuitry used to embed the target test cubes [10].
+Examples for such techniques are the bit-fixing [22] and the bit-flipping [6][25] DLBIST schemes.
+The implementation of these schemes includes the mapping of a set of deterministic test cubes to an initial pseudo-random test sequence and the synthesis of the circuitry used to embed the target test cubes [6].

 Here, the bit-flipping DLBIST scheme used for the test of stuck-at faults will be adapted to transition fault testing based on functional justification.
 The resulting DLBIST scheme can be used to test transition faults in circuits with scan design.
 Until now, no such scheme has been described in the open literature.
-Logic BIST approaches for the test of delay faults (especially, for path delay faults) have been presented in [12-20], among others.
-The schemes proposed in [13, 17] are pseudo-deterministic, which means that a flexible test length is required in order to guarantee that all the target deterministic patterns are embedded.
-Only the approaches presented in [16, 19, 20] are deterministic, but they address circuits without scan designs.
+LBIST approaches for the test of delay faults (especially, for path delay faults) have been presented in [2][3][5][8][11][13][14][21][26], among others.
+The schemes proposed in [3][13] are pseudo-deterministic, which means that a flexible test length is required in order to guarantee that all the target deterministic patterns are embedded.
+Only the approaches presented in [11][21][26] are deterministic, but they address circuits without scan designs.